ioiooi/notes/docs/books/clean-code.md

 ### Avoid Mental Mapping

+Use intuitive names related to the problem or solution domain to avoid confusion.
+Single-letter names are only acceptable for small loop counters.
+Avoid placeholders and prioritize clarity.

 ### Class Names

 Classes and objects should have noun or noun phrase names like `Customer`, `WikiPage`, `Account`, and `AddressParser`.
 Avoid words like `Manager`, `Processor`, `Data`, or `Info` in the name of a class.
 A class name should not be a verb.